pichur/coc-clan-info/README.md

 # coc-clan-info
 Information about clan from Clash of Clans

+Simple web PHP project based on CodeIgniter framework